Skip to main content

 May be applied to the following Focuses: Marketing Focus

-In One to One Marketing, you’ll learn how to market yourself and how to succeed in face to face and written communication with classmates, with employers and with customers.
+In One to One Marketing, you’ll learn how to succeed in face to face and written communication with classmates, with employers and with customers.
 This course does this in two ways.
 First it will help you understand the most current research and best practices on common forms of communication:

 • Business writing – emails, memos, proposals and reports